-You can also log time using issues from the sidebar.
-Just drag and drop it onto a team member's timesheet and the hours are logged instantly.
+You can also log time using cards from the sidebar.
+Just drag and drop a card onto a team member's schedule when in the Log team view of the Schedule and the hours are recorded instantly.

-Task hours for time tracking are based on the last hour setting used on the Log Time page (rather than the person's maximum work hours for the day).
+Task hours for time tracking are based on the last hour setting used in the Log team view (rather than the person's maximum work hours for the day).

 Projects, people, and tasks created in Float are not synced to Jira.